LoloccioOrlo/goldfishtail/README.md

 # goldfishtail
-Commandline to Make a Deck Registration Sheet from MTGGoldfish's Deck ID
+Command to Make a Deck Registration Sheet from MTGGoldfish's Deck ID